Tittaporn/HarryPotterExercisesInSwift/README.md

 # HarryPotterExercisesInSwift
-These are exercise of basicprogramming language in Swift from Dev Mountain Pre-Course iOS development.
+These are exercise of basic programming language in Swift from Dev Mountain Pre-Course iOS development.
 It include 3 projects.

 ## What I learn